yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 efficiently compressed if we were to use a static dictionary that is based on some older version of that framework.

-Gzip have always had static compression disctionaries (albeit limited in size).
+Gzip have always had static compression dictionaries (albeit limited in size).
 Brotli recently joined it and defined [shared brotli][shared_brotli] dictionaries.

 At the same time, there's been [proposals][zip_proposal] to create a browser native compression API,